 6. Dozin’ with the Dinos

-Every Monday and Friday, from 10 a.m.-3 p.m., kids can get a sneak peak of the museum’s collection that is not on display.
+Daily, from 10 a.m.-3 p.m., kids can get a sneak peek of the museum’s vast collection that is not on display.
 They’ll have the opportunity to ask questions, hold objects (animal teeth, bird specimens, fossils and more) and get an inside look at what makes the museum so special.
+More details.